Learn How to Handle Drowsy Driving Increases Accident Risk and Protect Yourself

 Life is busy.
 Hectic, even.
 As we head into the holiday season, it’s probably not abnormal to have your days planned well in advance.
 We’re spending more time running from store to store, picking up gifts or planning meals, pushing to hit deadlines at work so we can take some much-needed vacation time, driving home to see family from college, or jumping from one party to the next as we celebrate a successful year.
 Yeah, sleep is usually the last thing on our agenda, right?

 The Centers for Disease Control and Prevention found that 30 percent of people in the United States are getting less than the recommended seven hours of sleep.
-And yet, there are 250 million cars and trucks traveling every day throughout the U.S.
+And yet, there are 250 million cars and trucks traveling every day throughout the U.S. Getting enough sleep is not only important for safety but also for your overall health, as poor sleep can negatively impact both.

 Driving while drowsy is one of the most under-reported safety issues on our roads today and the AAA Foundation for Traffic Safety decided to examine this epidemic affecting our street.
+Drowsy drivers pose a significant risk to everyone on the road, but accurately measuring their impact on road safety statistics remains a challenge.

 The Study